Rotten Tomatoes: Critics' aggregate score

-Rotten Tomatoes staff first collect online reviews from writers who are certified members of various writing guilds or film critic-associations.
+Rotten Tomatoes staff collect reviews from writers who are certified members of various writing guilds or film critic-associations.
 To be accepted as a critic on the website, a critic's original reviews must garner a specific number of "likes" from users.
 Those classified as "Top Critics" generally write for major newspapers.
-The critics upload their reviews to the movie page on the website, and need to mark their review "fresh" if it's generally favorable or "rotten" otherwise.
+The critics upload their reviews to the movie page on the website, and need to mark their review "fresh" if it is generally favorable or "rotten" otherwise.
 It is necessary for the critic to do so as some reviews are qualitative and do not grant a numeric score, making it impossible for the system to be automatic.

-The website keeps track of all the reviews counted for each film and calculates the percentage of positive reviews.
-Major recently released films can attract more than 400 reviews.
+The website keeps track of all the reviews counted for each film and calculates the percentage of positive reviews (called the "Tomatometer").
 If the positive reviews make up 60% or more, the film is considered "fresh".
 If the positive reviews are less than 60%, the film is considered "rotten".
-An average score on a 0 to 10 scale is also calculated.
+Previously, an average score on a 0 to 10 scale was also calculated.
+This feature was introduced in 2003 and was removed in April 2025.
 With each review, a short excerpt of the review is quoted that also serves a hyperlink to the complete review essay for anyone interested to read the critic's full thoughts on the subject.

-"Top Critics", such as Roger Ebert, Desson Thomson, Stephen Hunter, Owen Gleiberman, Lisa Schwarzbaum, Peter Travers and Michael Phillips are identified in a sub-listing that calculates their reviews separately.
+"Top Critics", such as Roger Ebert, Desson Thomson, Stephen Hunter, Owen Gleiberman, Lisa Schwarzbaum, Peter Travers and Michael Phillips, are identified in a sub-listing that calculates their reviews separately.
 Their opinions are also included in the general rating.
 When there are sufficient reviews, the staff creates and posts a consensus statement to express the general reasons for the collective opinion of the film.

 This rating is indicated by an equivalent icon at the film listing, to give the reader a one-glance look at the general critical opinion about the work.
-The "Certified Fresh" seal is reserved for movies that satisfy two criteria: a "Tomatometer" of 75% or better and at least 80 reviews (40 for limited release movies) from "Tomatometer" critics (including 5 Top Critics).
+The "Certified Fresh" seal is reserved for movies that satisfy two criteria: a Tomatometer of 75% or better and at least 80 reviews (40 for limited release movies) from Tomatometer critics (including 5 Top Critics).
 Films earning this status will keep it unless the positive critical percentage drops below 70%.
 Films with 100% positive ratings that lack the required number of reviews may not receive the "Certified Fresh" seal.